instantiations/tonel-vast/README.md

 Relies on the parser to create first-class objects representing each abstraction from Tonel.
 E.g. _Package_, _Class_, _Method Definition_, _Method Extension_

 ### Tonel Loader
-Uses the reader to compile classes, methods, extensions, etc. And create the required editions and versions in the ENVY Library.
+Uses the reader to compile classes, methods, extensions, etc. and then create the required editions and versions in the ENVY Library.

 ### Tonel Writer
-Writes to disk, in a Tonel compatible format (plus the VAST Specific features described below) the Applications, SubApplications, Shared Pools, Methods, Extensions, etc.
+Writes to disk, in a Tonel compatible format (plus the VAST specific features described below) the Applications, SubApplications, Classes, Shared Pools, Methods, Extensions, etc.

-If the Application has a class side `#tonelPackageName` selector it then will honor it when creating the package name.
+If the Application has a class side `#tonelPackageName` selector it  will then honor it when creating the package name.

 ## Purpose
 For [Instantiations](https://www.instantiations.com/) and VA Smalltalk, having git support is a priority.
-The first step is to have a plaintext file based output and input for the sources of its Applications.
+The first step is to have a plain text file-based output and input for the sources of its Applications.

 [Tonel](https://github.com/pharo-vcs/tonel) is the current file format widely accepted by the Smalltalk community to store source code on disk with a VCS-friendly format.